wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 Kelvin Atmadibrata recruits superpowers awakened by puberty & adolescent fantasy, personifying power & strength into fanfiction antiheroes to contest the masculine meta & erotica.
 He works primarily with performance, often accompanied by & translated into drawings, mixed media collages, and objects compiled as installations.
 Approached as bricolages, Kelvin translates narratives and recreates personifications based on role-playing video game theories & pop mythologies.

-<a href="https://kelvinatmadibrata.com" target="_blank">kelvinatmadibrata.com</a> · FB <a href="https://facebook.com/kelvin.atmadibrata" target="_blank">kelvin.atmadibrata</a> · Insta <a href="https://instagram.com/kelvinatmadibrata" target="_blank">kelvinatmadibrata</a>
+<a href="https://kelvinatmadibrata.com" target="_blank">kelvinatmadibrata.com</a> · Fb <a href="https://facebook.com/kelvin.atmadibrata" target="_blank">kelvin.atmadibrata</a> · Insta <a href="https://instagram.com/kelvinatmadibrata" target="_blank">@kelvinatmadibrata</a>
 <hr>
 **Lewys Holt** · *Twenty Minute Set*

 Fusing dance, stand-up, theatre, and song into twenty minutes of discussions, demonstrations, and dances about such subjects as: the passing of time, guilt, Duracell bunnies, bus timetables, existential philosophy.<br>Often humorous & profound, these heavily practised, yet unplanned & unscripted, performances are thrilling experiences of shared risk between the performer & the audience which are not to be missed.

 Lewys Holt is a Leeds-based interdisciplinary dance artist.
-They work as a dancer, choreographer, and curates Roadhouse with Eleanor Sikorski.
+They work as a dancer, choreographer, and curate Roadhouse (Leeds) with Eleanor Sikorski.
 Their practice, while focusing on dance, spans comedy & devised theatre.
 They have worked as a dancer with New Art Club, Simone Mousset, Tino Sehgal, Rosemary Lee, Christopher Owen, among others.
 <hr>
 **Ludo & Jake** · *I.D.S.T.*